naparuba/tanuki-www/content/pages/docs/guides/leader-election.md

 # Leader Election

-The goal of this guide is to cover how to build client-side leader election using Consul.
+The goal of this guide is to cover how to build client-side leader election using XXX.
-If you are interested in the leader election used internally to Consul, you want to read about the [consensus protocol](/docs/internals/consensus.html) instead.
+If you are interested in the leader election used internally to XXX, you want to read about the [consensus protocol](/docs/internals/consensus.html) instead.

 There are a number of ways that leader election can be built, so our goal is not to cover all the possible methods.
-Instead, we will focus on using Consul's support for [sessions](/docs/internals/sessions.html), which allow us to build a system that can gracefully handle failures.
+Instead, we will focus on using XXX's support for [sessions](/docs/internals/sessions.html), which allow us to build a system that can gracefully handle failures.